History of Sussex

 A succession crisis in the kingdom of France led to the Hundred Years War in which Sussex found itself on the frontline.
 Various rebellions followed in the late medieval period, including the Peasants’ Revolt, Jack Cade's rebellion and the rebellion of the Merfold brothers.

-Under Henry VIII, the church in England split from Roman Catholism.
+Under Henry VIII, the church in England split from Roman Catholicism.
 Mary I returned England to Catholicism and in Sussex 41 Protestants were burned to death.
 Under Elizabeth intolerance continued on a lesser scale as many Catholics in Sussex died at this time.
 In Elizabeth's reign, Sussex was open to the older Protestant forms practised in the Weald as well as the newer Protestant forms coming from Continental Europe; combined with a significant Catholic presence, Sussex was in many ways out of step with the rest of southern England.
 Sussex escaped most of the ravages of the Civil War with two sieges and one battle.

 As the Industrial Revolution took hold, the Wealden iron industry collapsed.
 The growth of the seaside resorts in the 18th century was especially significant in Sussex.
 Sussex men played a significant role in the first world war Battle of the Boar's Head.
 At the war's end terms of the Armistice were agreed at Danny House.
 In World War Two the county was a base for the Dieppe Raid and D-Day landings.

 In 1974, the Lord-Lieutenant of Sussex was replaced with one each for East and West Sussex, which became separate ceremonial counties.
 In the 21st century a county day and a county flag were created for Sussex and a National Park was established for the South Downs.

 Prehistoric Sussex

 Stone Age

 In 1993 a human-like tibia was found at Boxgrove near Chichester.
 Then in 1996 further hominid remains were found: two incisor teeth from a single individual recovered from the lower freshwater deposits at the site.
 The remains came to be known as "Boxgrove man" and are thought to be a species known as Homo heidelbergensis.
-Boxgrove man apparently lived in a temperate stage immediately prior to the Anglian glaciation, in the Lower Paleolithic period between 524,000 and 478,000 years ago.
+Boxgrove man apparently lived in a temperate stage immediately prior to the Anglian glaciation, in the Lower Palaeolithic period between 524,000 and 478,000 years ago.